Somerville Truck Accident Lawyer

 Auto accidents are very traumatic and dangerous experiences.
 People are often severely injured and suffer physical pain and emotional and mental trauma after an accident.
 Truck accidents are especially dangerous because trucks are so big and heavy.
 Personal injury lawsuits for truck accidents will usually follow very similar procedures as any other vehicle accident case.
 However, the parties involved may be very different and your damages may be greater.

 Trucks are enormous, powerful pieces of heavy machinery.
 Trucks are frequently used to haul industrial equipment or other goods across long distances, and they are common on roads and highways.
-Because they are built so differently, they react differently in case of an accident.
-A truck driver cannot stop their vehicle on a dime.
+Because they are built so differently, they react differently in case of an accident. a truck driver cannot stop their vehicle on a dime.
 In addition, their blind spots may be different, so truckers do not always see all the cars around them.
 Truck drivers and trucking companies must be extra careful when on the roads.
 If they are not, people like you could get seriously hurt.

-Filing a Personal Injury Lawsuit After a Truck Accident in Somerville
+Time Limits for Filing a Personal Injury Lawsuit After a Truck Accident in Somerville

 When filing any personal injury claim in Massachusetts, the state sets a specific time limit.
 If you miss your deadline, you may be barred from ever filing your lawsuit, and you will not recover any compensation.
 According to Mass.
 Gen. Laws Ch.
 260 § 2A, a plaintiff has three years from the date of their truck accident to file a personal injury lawsuit.
 While three years seems like a long time to start a lawsuit, that time is necessary to gather evidence and build up your case.

 In some cases, meeting the three-year statutory deadline is difficult because a plaintiff cannot file independently.
-You may toll (pause) the statute of limitations if you meet certain exceptions.
-A person who cannot file due to a disability may toll the statute for as long as their disability lasts.
+You may toll (pause) the statute of limitations if you meet certain exceptions. a person who cannot file due to a disability may toll the statute for as long as their disability lasts.

 Disability in this sense does not necessarily refer to people who are differently abled.
 Instead, it refers to people who are incapable of filing a lawsuit.
 For example, if your injuries after a truck accident were so severe that you were in a coma, you obviously could not file.
 If you were in a coma for a year after the accident, that year would not count against your time to file your lawsuit.